ZachFriedenberger/neurotheory-garden/_notes/digital garden.md

 ---
-title: What is a digital garden? 🟥
+title: What is a digital garden?
 ---
+---

+Neuro Wikipedia-lite

+Balderdash

+A place to organize my thoughts and try to remember the things I read

+Definitely not a blog

+> "I write because I don't know what I think until I read what I say"
+>
+>  Flannery O'Conner

+> "What I cannot create I do not understand "
+>
+>  Richard Feynman